LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/pipes/README.md

 wrapped with `passthrough.js start` & `passthrough.js end`.

-Now try pipping other things itto your `passthrough.js` script.
+Now try pipping other things into your `passthrough.js` script.
 It should print out whatever you give it.

 ```